entice/entice/topic_vitality.md

 ```
 update:energy
 - entity          // event sender
-- energy          // the energy of the sender in points
+- energy          // the energy of the sender in mana
 ```

 ---